jordilin/gitar/README.md

 Or you can build from source.
 Building from source requires the latest stable release of Rust.

+>**NOTE:** If you decide to build from source at this moment, please be aware that the `main` branch breaks backward compatibility with the current configuration.
+It uses **TOML**.
+Please see unit tests for examples in the `src/config.rs` file.

 ```bash
 cargo build --release
 ./target/release/gr --help